sunfounder/arduino_starter_kit/docs/source/25_show_number.rst

         // }
     }

 4. Your complete code is shown below.
-At this point, you can upload the code to the R3 board.
+At this point, you can upload the code to the Arduino Uno R3.

 .. code-block:: Arduino